 Dirty margins are also known as positive or involved margins.
 You will see these words when the pathologist has noticed cancer cells reach the edge of the surgically removed tissue.

 Dirty margins mean that there are likely cancer cells still in the body that have not yet been removed.
-This means that a second surgery may be needed to prevent the cancer from growing back or spreading.1,4
+This means a second surgery may be needed to prevent the cancer from spreading back or spreading.1,4

 The amount of tissue removed during surgery is critical to lower the risk of dirty margins.
-Your pathology report might note that wide margins were achieved, and that is generally a good thing.
+Your pathology report might note that wide margins were achieved, which is generally good.

-Surgery with wide, clean margins suggest a better prognosis for multiple forms of cancer like mast cell tumors, squamous cell carcinomas, sebaceous and apocrine gland tumors, and peripheral nerve sheath tumors.14
+Surgery with wide, clean margins suggests a better prognosis for multiple forms of cancer like mast cell tumors, squamous cell carcinomas, sebaceous and apocrine gland tumors, and peripheral nerve sheath tumors.14

-What is considered a “wide margin” may vary depending upon the tumor type and the location in the body.
+What is considered a “wide margin” may vary depending on the tumor type and the location in the body.

 Narrow margins are often treated as dirty because cancer cells come within as little as 1-5 mm of the margin.15